 Step 1: Seek God’s Leading

 The very first step to communicating with your spouse should be coming before Almighty God in prayer.
-You should first and foremost seek out His will in regards to what you want to talk about with your spouse.
+You should first and foremost seek out His will for you as a wife and in regards to what you want to talk about with your spouse.
 Is what you want to communicate the truth according to God’s Word?
 Is it something that falls in line with God’s revealed will?
 You want to make sure that all of your communication is in line with God’s will for you and your marriage and you want to put Him first in all of your decisions.
 This will ensure your communication with your spouse is blessed and goes a lot more smoothly because of it.

 Step 2: Consider the Timing